 It is a process that will require you to do some soul-searching.

 - Do the people I spend time with have similar interests?

-- Are the people closest to me, encouraging the steps I am taking to improve my life?
+- Are the people closest to me encouraging my steps to improve my life?

 - Is my time spent with people who are kind and?
 Are they whatever other attributes you value in people?

 “Don’t waste your time being what someone wants you to become, in order to feed their list of rules, boundaries, and insecurities.
 Find your tribe.
 They will allow you to be you, while you dance in the rain.” ― Shannon L. Alder